 There’s been a lot of conversation lately about women’s rights to their bodies and the politicisation of female reproductive organs.
-I don’t want to dive into abortions or even menstruation at this point, because they deserve their own dedicated articles.
+I don’t want to dive into abortions or even menstruation at this point, because they deserve their own dedicated space.
 But I do want to explore the experience of owning a vagina, and examine some of the things that vagina owners are subjected to.
 The first step to achieving change is understanding, so let’s dive face first into this Muff Menagerie and try to understand why owning a vagina in the 21st Century is still such a burden.

 We live in a world that thrusts overwhelmingly unattainable beauty standards in our faces.
 This is especially the case for female presenting people.
 This isn’t to say that male presenting people don’t also experience something similar, but the difference is that as a society we see men as having value beyond their appearance.
 A man can be overweight and conventionally unattractive, but if he’s also funny then he's proven his value (see almost every American family based sitcom).
 If a woman is overweight and conventionally unattractive, it doesn’t matter if she’s funny, charming, kind and intelligent, her value in society is significantly less.
 Not convinced?
 Have a look at any opinion about female politicians, comedians, scientists, etc. Women whose value isn’t, and shouldn’t be, based around their appearance will still be judged on how they look, what they wear and how fuckable they appear.
 Have a look at the comments section on most media produced by women and it won’t be rational discourse about how their argument is flawed.